 Saying yes to opportunity and maintaining a positive mindset is key.
 Things are easier than you think, once you move past your initial hesitation and get moving.

 Life is like a box of… Legos!
 Did you play with Legos or puzzles as a child?
 Some children build houses, and now they are our architects.
-Some children build cars, and they are our auto mechanics.
-Some even built jets and spaceships who are now our pilots.
+Many children build cars, and they are our auto mechanics.
+Others even built jets and spaceships who are now our pilots.

 Everything is as simple as a few Legos!
 What if I told you that you could build or repair your own computer?
 If you brave enough to open the case, you will find that there are only a handful of components and they often only go together one way.